Credential: Certificate of Completion in Educational Studies – Elementary (CES-E)

-Students who have completed CES-E and are admitted to DTE-P will be able to transfer their CES-E academic credits directly in to the DTE-P program.
+Students who have successfully completed CES-E and meet the minimum KCSE score for the KU diploma will be admitted to DTE-P program and have credits from their CES-E transferred to the DTE-P program.
 The Dadaab-based DTE-P program will constitute one additional year of study, at the conclusion of which students will earn a two-year Diploma of similar standing to the Diploma in Teacher Education (Primary) typically offered by Kenyatta University at any of its sites.

 All courses offered in the CES-E by the Faculty of Education at YU are at the degree-level.
 The term ‘certificate’ in the YU context refers to the quantity of credits earned (30 credits in 1 year as opposed to 90-120 credits over 4 years in a degree), not the quality of the course content.
 For those in the Kenyan context, please note that ‘degree-level’ courses are being transferred into the DTE-P.